laurentran/500-Startups-Workshop/Deploy your Website on Azure App Service.md

-# Microsoft Azure: 500 Startups Workshop
+# 500 Startups Workshop: Microsoft Azure
 ## Deploy your Website on Azure App Service

+This lab steps through how to deploy a Node.js website on Azure Web Apps.
+If you have a different backend than Node (Python, PHP, Java), you can still follow along and let us know if you have any questions or need help.

 ### Part 1: Create your Web App

-1. Log into your Azure portal at [portal.azure.com](portal.azure.com) using the Microsoft Account email that you used to register for BizSpark.
+1. Log into your Azure portal at [portal.azure.com](http://portal.azure.com) using the Microsoft Account email that you used to register for BizSpark.

 2. On the left pane, click the green + sign to create a new resource.